Skip to content

 Incorporating SG001 in Home Decor and Commercial Spaces

-SG001 has found a home in modern design.
+SG001 has found a significant place in modern design.
 Its subtle textures work well in minimalist spaces.
-In homes, it's

-well with glass, metal, and wood.
+metal, and wood.
 This makes it easy to use in many types of spaces.
-SG001 can make a room
+SG001 can make a room feel both modern

 The Influence of SG001 on Minimalist Design Trends